Mean absolute error: Quantity disagreement and allocation disagreement

 Two data points for which quantity disagreement is 0 and allocation disagreement is 2 for both MAE and RMSE.

 In remote sensing the MAE is sometimes expressed as the sum of two components: quantity disagreement and allocation disagreement.
 Quantity disagreement is the absolute value of the mean error:$$\left|\frac{\sum_{i=1}^n y_i-x_i}{n}\right|.$$Allocation disagreement is MAE minus quantity disagreement.

 It is also possible to identify the types of difference by looking at an $(x,y)$ plot.
 Quantity difference exists when the average of the X values does not equal the average of the Y values.
-Allocation difference exists if and only if points reside on both sides of the identity line.
+Allocation difference exists if and only if points reside on both sides of the identity (Y=X) line.

 Related measures

 The mean absolute error is one of a number of ways of comparing forecasts with their eventual outcomes.
 Well-established alternatives are the mean absolute scaled error (MASE), mean absolute log error (MALE), and the mean squared error.
 These all summarize performance in ways that disregard the direction of over- or under- prediction; a measure that does place emphasis on this is the mean signed difference.

 Where a prediction model is to be fitted using a selected performance measure, in the sense that the least squares approach is related to the mean squared error, the equivalent for mean absolute error is least absolute deviations.

 MAE is not identical to root-mean square error (RMSE), although some researchers report and interpret it that way.
 The MAE is conceptually simpler and also easier to interpret than RMSE: it is simply the average absolute vertical or horizontal distance between each point in a scatter plot and the Y=X line.
 In other words, MAE is the average absolute difference between X and Y. Furthermore, each error contributes to MAE in proportion to the absolute value of the error.
 This is in contrast to RMSE which involves squaring the differences, so that a few large differences will increase the RMSE to a greater degree than the MAE.